 “Will You Be My Coach?”: A Father-Daughter Reflection on the Power of Seeing What’s Possible

-Written by Matt Scott, Taylor LEAD Foundation Board Member
+Written By Taylor LEAD Foundation — as told by Matt Scott, Board Member

 A Moment Bigger Than the Question